BabuDhanushKumar/COB-Internship/README.md

 I cleaned the dataset by handling missing values, removing outliers, and ensuring data quality.

+**Timeline:**

+Phase 1 Start Date: October 5, 2023

+Phase 1 Deadline: October 20, 2023

+Feel free to reach out if you have any questions or if you're interested in collaborating on this project!

 **Name : MUVVA BABU DHANUSH KUMAR